One reason for Seahawks’ road success? Everybody getting on the same bus to games

 “Those days are over with,’’ said Wright, one of only three players left from the 2012 team, remembering the former issues with early starts.
 “They are over with.

 “ … It was just the mentality then.
 I think it just stuck in guys’ heads that, ‘Oh, we’re going out there on the East Coast; it’s super early.’
 We don’t even talk about that anymore.
 It’s just a road game.
 It is what it is.
 We all get on the same bus and we go play a ballgame.
-I don’t know why that the mentality back then, but it hasn’t even been brought up.”
+I don’t know why that was the mentality back then, but it hasn’t even been brought up.”

 Among the ways the Seahawks prepare for 10 a.m. starts is leaving for road games on Friday (the team typically leaves on Friday for any road game that is in the Central or Eastern time zones) to get adjusted to the time change.